-- 1. A controller must exist in the project to run IR Learning.
-Add a controller. - 2.
+Symptom Possible problems and solutions 1.
+A controller must exist in the project to run IR Learning.
+Add a controller.
+IR Learning is not working 2.
 The process of capturing IR codes is very sensitive to lights, such as sunlight, fluorescent lights.
 If it is not working properly, turn off the lights or cover the physical hardware so that the light cannot interrupt the code capture.
 For a complete list of IR capturing guidelines, see "Guidelines for capturing IR codes."